foranonymoussubmissions2022/O-GEE/README.md

-# SERT
+# O-GEE

-This is the code for SERT (Semantic Event Representations from Transformers), based on the paper: "Extraction of Fine-grained Semantic Event Representations from Transformers"
+This is the code for O-GEE (Ontology-Guided Event Extraction), based on the paper: "Transformer-based Ontology-Guided Event Extraction"